Lord of the Flies (1963 film)

-Lord of the Flies is a 1963 British survival drama film written and directed by Peter Brook, adapted from William Golding's 1954 novel about 30 schoolboys who are marooned on an island where the behaviour of the majority degenerates into savagery.
+Lord of the Flies is a 1963 British survival drama film written for the screen and directed by Peter Brook, based on the 1954 novel by William Golding.
+It follows 30 schoolboys who are marooned on an island where the behaviour of the majority degenerates into savagery.

 The film was in production for much of 1961, though the film did not premiere until 1963, and was not released in the United Kingdom until 1964.
 Golding himself supported the film.
 When Kenneth Tynan was a script editor for Ealing Studios he commissioned a script of Lord of the Flies from Nigel Kneale, but Ealing Studios closed in 1959 before it could be produced.

 The film premiered at the 1963 Cannes Film Festival, where it was nominated for the Palme d'Or.
 It was released in the UK by British Lion Films on July 23, 1964, and received positive reviews from critics.
 It was the first film adaptation of the novel, followed by a 1975 Filipino film and a 1990 American film.